Orders on trees and free products of left-ordered groups: Examples

 \begin{remark} Note that the order associated to the standard breadth-first search on a rooted tree can also be induced by appropriate edge orientations and local orders at all vertices.

 The breadth-first order can be defined as follows.
-All vertices closer to the root come before all vertices that are further from the root, vertices at the same distance from the root that do not have the same parent inherit their relative order from their parents, and the children of any parent $v$ respect the preassigned order $\preceq_v$ on $V_v$, for $v \in V$.
+All vertices closer to the root come before all vertices that are further from the root.
+The children of any parent $v$ respect the preassigned order $\preceq_v$ on $V_v$, for $v \in V$.
+Vertices $x$ and $y$ at the same distance from the root that do not have a common parent inherit the order, recursively, from the parents of $x$ and $y$.

 If, for $v \in V$,

 is the total order $\preceq_v$ on the set $V_v$, define a local order $\preceq_v'$ on $E_v$, for $v \in V$, by setting

 and orient all edges away from the root.
 The induced order is precisely the breadth-first order.
 This is an easy corollary of the observation that, if $y$ is a descendant of $x$ at distance $k$, $k \geq 1$, in the tree, then $\rise(x,y) = 2k-1$. \end{remark}